Helen Spurway: Life and career

 At the time, the larvae of her specimens were developing black dots, which she attributed to adaptation to their artificial, dark environment in a similar way that the peppered moth (Biston betularia) had apparently adapted to its changing urban environment in Manchester, England.
 That "urban adaptation" scenario had been quoted in many textbooks as clear evidence of evolution in action.
 Haldane had himself made statistical calculations as early as 1924 about the strength of natural selection which would have been needed to replace the original peppered form with the black form.
 However Gary Botting diagnosed the black spots on Spurway's larvae as pébrine, a disease deadly to Lepidoptera.

 Botting, being at that time a convinced biblical creationist and missionary for the Jehovah's Witnesses, concluded from Spurway's observations about the black dots on her larvae, and from other similar statements, that she and Haldane were "committed Lamarckian evolutionists" who were prepared to believe, without sufficient evidence, in the possibility of rapid evolutionary adaptation.
 Botting later credited the Haldanes with encouraging him to accept the precepts of Darwinian evolution.

 Helen Spurway, Haldane, and Krishna Dronamraju were present at the Oberoi Grand Hotel in Kolkata when 1960 U.S. National Science Fair winner Susan Brown reminded the Haldanes that she and Botting had a previously scheduled event that would prevent them from accepting an invitation to a banquet proposed by Haldane and Helen in their honour and scheduled for that evening.
 After the two students had left the hotel, Haldane went on his much-publicized hunger strike to protest what he regarded as a "U.S. insult".

-The following month (February 1961), the Haldanes, who were also irritated by the abrupt changes made by Director Mahalanobis in the social programme of the visiting Soviet leader Alexei Kosygin, resigned from the Indian Statistical Institute.
+The following month (February 1961), the Haldanes, who were also irritated by the abrupt changes made by Director Prasanta Chandra Mahalanobis in the social programme of the visiting Soviet leader Alexei Kosygin, resigned from the Indian Statistical Institute.
 Eventually, they moved to Bhubaneswar, Orissa, to found the Genetics & Biometry Laboratory.
 However, Haldane soon developed cancer of the rectum and died there in 1964.

 Helen Spurway's lifelong research interests also included animal behavior and domestication, which led to her close contacts with several eminent zoologists including Konrad Lorenz, Salim Ali, T. Dobzhansky and Ernst Mayr.